nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### **Extensions:**
 - **2a.** The search input does not match any contacts.
-  - **2a1.** The system displays an error message: `No contacts found for <keywords>.`
+  - **2a1.** The system displays a message: `0 persons listed!`
   - **Use case ends.**

-- **2b.** The search input is invalid (e.g., contains non-alphabetic characters).
-  - **2b1.** The system displays an error message: `Invalid name format.
-Please enter alphabetic characters only.`
-  - **Use case resumes from Step 1.**

 ---

 ### Variations:
 - **1a.** The Salesperson enters multiple keywords (e.g., `find Alex David`).
-  - The system finds contacts that match at least one keyword, displaying results such as "Alex Yeoh" and "David Li."
+  - The system finds contacts that match at least one keyword, displaying persons such as `Alex Yeoh` and `David Li`.
   - **Use case proceeds normally from Step 3.**

 ---